lnxjedi/gopherbot/doc/src/Environment-Variables.md

 * `GOPHER_CUSTOM_REPOSITORY` - clone URL for the robot's custom configuration, used in bootstrapping
 * `GOPHER_CUSTOM_BRANCH` - branch to use if other than `master`
 * `GOPHER_LOGFILE` - where to write out a log file
+* `GOPHER_CONFIGDIR` - absolute or relative path to configuration directory
 * `DEPLOY_KEY` - ssh deploy key for cloning the custom repository

 For the optional `state` and `private` repositories, the included jobs will use the `GOPHER_CUSTOM_REPOSITORY` value with `s/gopherbot/state/` and `s/gopherbot/private/` (same branch).
 If desired, the values can also be supplied: